Privacy Policy

 Why we collect and use this information

-The Council and The Living Well Sefton Service (which includes Active Lifestyles, Sefton CVS, May Logan Centre, Brighter Living Partnership, Smokefree Sefton and Ambition Sefton) use your personal information in order to:
+The Council and The Living Well Sefton Community Service (which includes Sefton CVS, May Logan Centre, Brighter Living Partnership, Netherton Feelgood Factory) use your personal information in order to:

-• Assess health risks and provide individualised exercise, lifestyle and wellbeing support.
+- Assess health risks and provide individualised lifestyle and wellbeing support

-• To recommend and refer into partner lifestyle and wellbeing services (Sefton Council, Sefton CVS, May Logan Centre, Brighter Living Partnership, Smokefree Sefton and Ambition Sefton).
+- To recommend and refer into partner Living Well Sefton lifestyle and wellbeing services (Sefton Council, Sefton CVS, May Logan Centre, Brighter Living Partnership, Netherton Feelgood Factory, Sefton Carer’s Centre and Smokefree Sefton).

-• To recommend other lifestyle and wellbeing services
+- To recommend to other third party lifestyle and wellbeing services

-• Reporting summary statistics to Public Health England
+- Reporting summary statistics to Office of Health Improvement and Disparities (OHID)

 These statistics are presented in such a way that individuals cannot be identified from them and person identifiable details are removed as soon as possible in the process of intelligence.